Stretch your back-to-school shopping budget with credit card rewards and shopping discounts.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Saving money on back-to-school shopping means comparison shopping and – if you’re lucky enough to live in the right state – shopping during the sales tax holiday.
+Saving money on back-to-school purchases means comparison shopping and – if you’re lucky enough to live in the right state – shopping during a sales tax holiday.
 But the smartest shoppers add one more trick to their back-to-school search for savings: They use their credit cards strategically.

-Here are six ways to use credit cards to cut your back-to-school bill.
+Here are six ways to use credit cards to cut your school shopping bill:

-It’s hard to beat the 5 percent cash back of a revolving-category card, but some third-quarter offerings are better suited to back-to-school than others.
-Chase Freedom is rewarding wholesale clubs (Costco, etc.) this quarter and Citi Dividend Platinum Select is offering 5 percent on Hilton hotels and car rentals, which may help if you’re setting up your new college student.
+It’s hard to beat the 5 percent cash back of a revolving-category card, but some third-quarter offerings are better suited for school-related purchases than others.

 If you live in a state offering back-to-school “sales tax holidays,” you may be able to shave even more off your purchases.
 Your state will have its own variation on product categories and price limits, so check the guidelines before you shop.